semaphoreci/semaphore/docs/docs/reference/agent-aws-stack.md

 - **Parameter name**: `SEMAPHORE_AGENT_LICENSE_CONFIGURATION_ARN`

-The license configuration ARN associated with the AMI used by the stack.
+The license configuration ARN is associated with the AMI used by the stack.

 ### Mac family {#mac-family}